luisfsosa/phonebook-challenge/PhoneBook/README.md

 ## Testing

-To launch your application's tests, run:
+To launch your application's tests, run (verify that database is empty before run tests):

     ./mvnw verify